dclement1/WWII_Bombing_Missions_DB/README.md

 * Daniel Clement - Project Management, Coding, Visualizations, and Analysis

-* David J. Thomas - Coding and All around assistance.
+* David J. Thomas - Coding and all around assistance.
-                    This project would not have been possible with out his support, expertise and guidance.
+                    This project would not have been possible with out his support, expertise, and guidance.

 * Students of HIS4936, Hacking History: Programming Digital Scholarship